 resided at 1318 South Jackson Street with relatives.

 Being a barber, Phil needed to supplement his income, which led to him joining the 32nd Tank Company of the Wisconsin National Guard in 1938.
 Another reason that he may have joined the tank company is that two members of the company were his cousins, Fay and Ray Baldon.

 In November of 1940, the company was called to federal service as A Company, 192nd Tank Battalion and left Janesville, by train, on November 28, 1940.
 For almost a year, the battalion trained at Fort Knox, Kentucky.
 There, Phil was assigned to supply as the supply sergeant.
-In the late summer of 1941, the battalion was then sent by train to Shreveport, Louisiana, to take part in maneuvers for one month from September 1st through 30th.
+From September 1st through 30th, the battalion was then sent to Shreveport, Louisiana, to take part in maneuvers.